MicrosoftDocs/power-platform/power-platform/admin/wp-data-loss-prevention.md

 DLP policies are created in the [Power Platform admin center](https://admin.powerplatform.microsoft.com/).
 They impact Power Platform canvas apps and Power Automate flows.
 In order to create a DLP policy you need to be a [tenant admin](use-service-admin-role-manage-tenant.md) or an [Environment Admin](environments-overview.md#environment-permissions).

 > [!NOTE]
 > Connector blocking capability using a three-way classification - **Business**, **Non-Business**, and **Blocked** - as well as DLP user interface support in the Power Platform admin center are currently in public preview.
 There is new DLP PowerShell support for three-way DLP classification which is also in public preview.
-Legacy DLP support for two-way classification along with user interface and PowerShell support for two-way classification – **Business**, **Non-Business** - is currently generally available and will continue to be available until the three-way policy is upgraded to general availability.
+Legacy DLP support for two-way classification along with user interface and PowerShell support for two-way classification – **Business**, **Non-Business** - is currently generally available and will continue to be available for the foreseeable future.
 >
 > For detailed information on Power Platform Connectors, see [Connectors documentation](https://docs.microsoft.com/connectors/).